 A number of TfL bus routes run through the area, providing regular and reliable access.
-The King William IV is also just a three minute walk from Chigwell Tube Station, whilst Grand Hill station is also close by.
+The King William IV is also just a three minute walk from Chigwell Tube Station, whilst Grange Hill station is also close by.
 Both of these stations are on the Central Line.

 Hainault Forest Country Park is close by, offering plenty of wide open spaces, woodland, lakes, and grassland for you to explore.
 The park is also home to adventure play areas, a woodland trail, Foxburrows Farm and Zoo, a fishing lake, a picnic area, and a forest nature trail.
 Once you’ve worked up a healthy appetite, call into The King William IV to tuck into one of our tempting dishes.

 Chigwell is also just a stone’s throw from Epping Forest.
 This 6000 acre area of national and international conservation importance is a significant habitat for wildlife and offers the perfect spot for walkers and families looking to explore the great outdoors.
 The forest also plays host to a diverse range of events throughout the year and there are plenty of activities to get involved in, including everything from walking, running, cycling, horse riding, angling, football and golf.